 As an accounting principle, conservatism refers to keeping financial records that create a very conservative picture of your company’s profits.
 To achieve a conservative picture, you don’t record revenue and sales until they actually occur.
 Companies that don’t employ conservatism may have misleading balance sheets.
 As a general rule of thumb, if you want to embrace conservatism in your bookkeeping strategies, you should record expenses and liabilities as soon as possible, even if there’s a chance of not incurring them in the future.
 On the other hand, you should only recognize assets and revenue when you’re certain of the item’s receipt.

 For example, if you sell 10 widgets to Company X, you don’t record the sale until you receive payment for the 10 widgets.
-It’s possible Company X may return a couple widgets or fail to pay the invoice.
-So if you recorded the revenue at the time of the sale, you don’t have a complete picture of your finances.
+It’s possible Company X may return a couple of widgets or fail to pay the invoice.
+So if you recorded revenue at the time of the sale, you don’t have a complete picture of your finances.

 You may want to be especially conservative about how you recognize revenue.
 When you want your books to reflect an accurate picture of your company’s financial health, don’t record revenue until you actually receive the payment.